fabrimafe/DSBtimecourse/README.md

 ```
 ./DSBtimecourse_optimizer.R -T test/timecourse_RNP_Psy1.txt -E test/error_matrix4_Psy1_errorsfromunbroken.tsv -m modelDSBs1i1_3x4 -o test/output_3states.tsv -z 3 -n 20
 ```
-where the arguments -z sets the shape of the induction curve to have 3 degrees of freedom, and n is the number of independent iterations.
-The default is 100 iterations, but more are recommended, especially for more complex models like the 4-states.
-In Ben Tov et al. (2023) we used 50000 iterations, though a smaller number is usually sufficient.
+where the arguments -z sets the shape of the induction curve to have 3 degrees of freedom.
+Since the algorithm relies on a numerical optimization that does not guarantee to find the global maximum, it is advised to run it with different initial combinations of parameters.
+This can be set with the flag -n, which specifies the number of independent random starting points to ensure that a global maximum is found.
+The default is 100 iterations, but more are recommended for more complex models like the 4-states.
+In Ben Tov et al. (2023) we used 5000 iterations, though a smaller number is usually sufficient.
 To run the optimization on the simulated data for the 3 state model, run
 ```
 ./DSBtimecourse_optimizer.R -T test/simulateddata.tsv -E test/error_matrix4_Psy1_errorsfromunbroken.tsv -m modelDSBs1i1_3x4 -o test/output_simulated_3states.tsv -z 3 -n 20